callysto/training-manual/markdown/reviews.md

 1. Images
     - Do images possess a caption/is their relevance explained somewhere in adjacent text?
     - Does their placement make sense?
-    - Is the image/font within large enough to read?
+    - Is the image/font large enough to read?
 1. Graphs
+    - Is it compliant with the [infovis recommendations](https://github.com/callysto/training-manual/blob/master/markdown/infovis.md)?
-    - Are all axis labelled?
+    - Are all axes labelled?
       - With units (where applicable)?
     - Is the font large enough to read at a glance?
     - Is there a legend (where applicable)?
 1. Tables
     - If the notebook contains data tables, is the column alignment consistent?
     - Is the table cut off due to the width of the window?
     - Do the column names make sense?
     - Do the column names contain units (where applicable)?
-1. In line code/code blocks
+1. Inline code/code blocks in the markdown
     - Is inline code/variable references in the main body contained within back tics ( \` ) such that it renders as `variable`, so that it is distinguishable in the main body?
     - Are blocks of code to be discussed in triple back ticks ( \`\`\` ) such that they render similar to:
       ```python